jhajek/Linux-text-book-part-1/Chapter-10/chapter-10.md

 ### Using Python to Install Python Based Programs

-  In addition to compiling software and using package managers the Python lanugage has become common in its application usage and has its own installers for applications.
+  In addition to compiling software and using package managers the Python language has become common in its application usage and has its own installers for applications.
 Looking at the Denyhosts project on their Github account, [https://github.com/denyhosts/denyhosts](https://github.com/denyhosts/denyhosts "Denyhosts") you will see the latest source code version 3.0 available but not in an RPM or DEB package but as a python install package.
 We simply need to clone the repository down and enter the directory we just cloned.
 We can then install the software, similar to the GCC build tools, by executing just this command: ```sudo python setup.py install```.
 Note you may need a dependency depending on what system you are on - the installer will tell you what you need in addition to making this work.

 ## Chapter Conclusions and Review

   In this chapter we learned about the history of software installation and the tools needed to successfully manage Linux packages.
-We learned about the standard package installers and package mangagers and also learned about alternative methods to compile from source and use python based setup-tools installer.
+We learned about the standard package installers and package managers and also learned about alternative methods to compile from source and use python based setup-tools installer.
 This enables you as a poweruser or system admin to extend the capabilities of your system.

 ### Review Questions